nanoscopic/tripe/README.md

 # Tripe
 An attempt to organize the varieties of tripe that are commonly present within social media.

+## I can has [bs work achievment]

+Companies often give out "awards" to employees for stuff.
+It ranges from meaningless crap done to try and motivate actually bad employees, to quality work done which is just part of their job in the first place.

+You might think to yourself "but this is important positive encouragement".
+The issue is it is never done in a balanced, fair, or consistent fashion.
+It amounts to "HR had an idea".
+Usually an idiotic idea.

+If you've accomplished something, then fucking tell us about what you did with details.
+If you aren't going to tell us anything, and are just going to post some bullshit picture of a "work achievement", then you are just obnoxious.

 ## I did X with AI

 AI is extremely popular right now, and many people have not yet experienced what is possible using AI systems.